rajkumarmg/mfp-container/README.md

 ### To start dev env in windows, please follow the below steps on Windows Cmd or Bash CLI

 Assuming you already have nodejs installed.
-Also the mfp-dashboard, mfp-marketing and mfp-auth must be started and running with npm start command at http://localhost:8083, http://localhost:8081 and http://localhost:8082 respectively.
+Also the mfp-user and mfp-auth must be started and running with `npm start` command at `http://localhost:8084` and `http://localhost:8082` respectively.

 Run the following command one by one.
 ```